 - NO dairy/gluten/grains/refined sugar

-Let’s chat about how to make these happen.
+Let’s chat about how to make these Salted Almond Brownies happen.
 We’re starting with some SUPER dark chocolate.
-I used Alter Eco’s Super Blackout Chocolate – it’s 90% cacao, and I’d recommend using something similarly dark or even unsweetened entirely.
+I used Alter Eco’s Super Blackout Chocolate.
+It’s 90% cacao, and I’d recommend using something similarly dark or even unsweetened entirely.

-It’s melted down with some coconut oil and then mixed with maple syrup, coconut sugar, and a hefty dose of almond butter.
+We melt it down with some coconut oil.
+Then, we mix the melted chocolate with maple syrup, coconut sugar, and a hefty dose of almond butter.
 The almond butter helps keep these incredibly rich, fudgy, and decadent.
 You can sub out your favorite nut butter here if you’d like – just make sure to use one that’s SIMPLE, no sugars or weird ingredients added.

-These use a flax egg to help bind everything, and a splash of vanilla extract for flavor.
-Almond flour, baking soda, and salt are added to the mix…and cacao powder to bump up the chocolate flavor even MORE!
+These Salted Almond Brownies use a flax egg to help bind everything and a splash of vanilla extract for flavor.
+We add almond flour, baking soda, and salt to the mix…and cacao powder to bump up the chocolate flavor even MORE!

 Once the batters all mixed up, we’ve got that THIRD dose of chocolate in the form of a chopped up Salted Almond Dark Chocolate Bar from Alter Eco…hellooooo lover.
 It’s so good – I could (and do 😂) eat this bar on the daily.
-Along with that, we’ve got crunchy roasted almonds which add the most irresistible toasty flavor.
+Along with that, we add crunchy roasted almonds which add the most irresistible toasty flavor.

-Once they’re out of the oven, a shower of flaky sea salt is rained down on top.
+Once these Salted Almond Brownies are out of the oven, a shower of flaky sea salt is rained down on top.
 Oh, boy.
 It’s hard not to eat these warm, but after a few hours in the fridge, they’re fudgy brownie perfection.
 It’s taking all my willpower to not go grab the last one in the fridge to eat for breakfast ;)

 I hope you’ll give these a try and love them as much as I do!
 I’m nothing short of obsessed.
 Enjoy, my loves!